Suya1671/woagboard/readme.md

+# Woagboard: Bisexual egg edition
+_name chosen by popular vote._

+ROUND 3

-# Woagboard
+# TO-DOs
-lets see if this works like at all

-# TODOs if I ever feel like making a v2
-- RGB (per-key)
+- [ ] RGB (per-key)
-- rotary encoder
+- [ ] Rotary encoder support
-  - One on the left half
-- pointer support
+- [ ] Trackpad support

-  - trackpoint on right?
+## Backlogs/potentials
-- display
+- [ ] Display
-  - Use it for info display and potentially FIDO2 status
-- FIDO2 auth software
+- [ ] FIDO2 auth software
   - Key combo as encryption

 # Copyright notice
-The Woagboard is not affiliated with New Blood Interactive nor Tour De Pizza.
+The Woagboard is not affiliated with New Blood Interactive, Tour De Pizza, or any other IPs referenced on the design.
-I just like ULTRAKILL and Pizza Tower.
+I just like ULTRAKILL, Pizza Tower, etc.

+The board's actual license is the CERN Open Hardware License v1.2.
+See the [license file](./license.md) for more information.